Pershing, Wisconsin: History

 Pershing was logged starting in the late 1800s.
-Around 1903 the Eau Claire, Chippewa Falls, and Northeastern Railway (a.k.a.
-Omaha) built its line across the township, roughly following the current CTH M. Around 1905 the Wisconsin Central Railway built the line which would become the Soo Line and on which trains run to this day.
+Around 1903 the Eau Claire, Chippewa Falls, and Northeastern Railway (a.k.a. the Omaha) built its line across the township, running just south of modern County M. Around 1905 the Wisconsin Central Railway built the line which would become the Soo Line and on which trains run to this day.
 At the junction of the two lines the community of Donald rose.
-Donald declined after logging waned and the Omaha shut down in 1939.